FriendsOfCake/awesome-cakephp/README.md

 - [ADmad/Sequence plugin](https://github.com/ADmad/cakephp-sequence) - Behavior for maintaining ordered list of records.
 - [Ajax plugin](https://github.com/dereuromark/cakephp-ajax) - A plugin to ease handling AJAX requests.
-- [CakeManager plugin](https://github.com/cakemanager/cakephp-cakemanager) - A user management plugin with a built-in admin area.
+- [CakeAdmin plugin](https://github.com/cakemanager/cakephp-cakeadmin) - A non-stable user management plugin with a built-in admin area.
 - [CurrencyConverter plugin](https://github.com/AlessandroMinoccheri/cakephp-currency-converter) - A plugin to convert currency into another one.
 - [Dashboard plugin](https://github.com/gourmet/dashboard) - Build beautiful dashboards for your cakes.
 - [Hashid plugin](https://github.com/dereuromark/cakephp-hashid) - Allows to use hashids to not expose the database ids to the user.